 The route out from Hobart to the Airport is the same as the way into town, however it is a lot easier to follow in this direction.

 Once you've got down onto the Hobart Docks, just follow the Intercity Bike Path out to the Tasman Bridge and then cross over on the downriver (city) side of the bridge.
 At the end of the bridge, the track exits to a road on your right.
 Just follow the road in front of you (Riawena Road) up the hill and over the crest.

-As you head down the other side of the hill (50 metres from the crest) slow down and exit onto the pathway through the park on the downhill corner of the Bastick Street turnoff which is on your right.You'll see the bus mall in front of you, so head through this and out the other side and then just keep following the road you are on (Bligh Street) right to the end (2.5kms from the bus mall).
+Follow this path down to the overpass (which you'll see), cross over this and down through the car park (past the bottle shop on your right) and exit the car park at a roundabout.
+Turn left at this roundabout.You'll see the bus mall in front of you, so head through this and out the other side and then just keep following the road you are on (Bligh Street) right to the end (2.5kms from the bus mall).
 At the end of this street, jump onto the little concrete path for the last 100 metres out onto a busy roundabout.
 You want to exit this roundabout heading towards Mt Rumney / Cambridge, which is the exit basically heading in the same direction you were travelling when on Bligh Street.
 This route will take you up and over Mt Rumney and back down the other side.